jtakayama/makahiki/install/vagrant_scripts/ubuntu_x86/ubuntu_x86_vagrant_readme.txt

 2.0.
 Vagrant Setup
 2.0.1.
 Virtual Machine Setup
 2.0.2.
 Download the Makahiki Source Code
 2.0.3.
-Configure the Vagrantfile's Provisioning Script 2.0.4.
+Copy Vagrant Setup Files
+2.0.4.
 Download the Base Virtual Machine
-2.0.5.
-Copy the Provisioning Script Files
 2.1.
 Set up Makahiki in the Virtual Machine
 2.1.1.
 Start the Virtual Machine and Run the Provisioning Script 2.1.2.
 Connect to the Vagrant Virtual Machine with SSH